KittyCAD/modeling-app/README.md

 yarn test:unit:local
 ```

-> Gotcha: Our unit tests are unit tests.
-They have integration tests in them.
+> Gotcha: Our unit tests have integration tests in them.
 You need to run a localhost server to run the unit tests.

 #### Integration Tests